Remember Jesus!

 Now it was the day of Preparation of the Passover.
 It was about the sixth hour.
 He said to the Jews, “Behold your King!”(John 19:14 ESV)

 He was subsequently crucified by being nailed to a wooden cross at 9:00 AM.
 (Mark 15:25 – the third hour of Hebrew time).
-These nails represented our sin – it was our sin that affixed Jesus to the cross!
+These nails represented our sin – our sin affixed Jesus to the cross!
 These nails would leave indelible scars that, in a manner of speaking, recorded our names on the palms of His hands (Isaiah 49:16.
 John 20:25-27).
 Simultaneously, at 9:00 AM on the 14th day of Nisan, the first month of the Hebrew year (our March/April) (Numbers 28:16) in the temple, a lamb was led up the steps to the altar and tied there and slain.

 When we partake of the bread and the wine (or grape juice) (3), remember that Jesus in the PAST came to die for our sin to set us free from our slavery to Satan (Hebrews 2:14,15).
 He shed His blood (1) for the remission of all of our past sins and forgiveness (1) for all of our present and future sins.
 His body was bruised for our healing (1 Peter 2:24.
 Matthew 8:16,17.
 Isaiah 53:4).
 Although Jesus broke the bread to serve it to the apostles, His body was never broken (John 19:31-37.
 Psalms 34:20).
 Certainly, His body was bruised beyond recognition but not one bone of his body was broken even as the Passover lamb, which was a type of Jesus God’s Lamb (John 1:29,36), was not to have any broken bones (Exodus 12:45-51.
 1 Corinthians 5:7).
 Furthermore, this was true of all Old Testament sacrifices of Levitically clean animals who were required to be killed by the shedding of blood and not like unclean animals that were killed by the breaking of their bones (Exodus 13:13).
 Furthermore, Jesus is our one loaf (1 Corinthians 10:16,17), the genuine Bread of Life (Gr, zōḗ)(4) that came down from Heaven to give life (zōḗ) to the world!
 (John 6:32,33,35;6:48,51)